Nominate a Business

-This Valentine’s Day, we’re inviting New Zealanders to show their love to the people and businesses making a step change in their community.
+We kicked this off on Valentine’s Day but our interest transcends the months; let us know what businesses are out there doing good.
+We invite New Zealanders to show their love to the people and businesses making a step change in their community.
 Whether it’s a coworker who helped set up a recycling scheme in the workplace or a local business making sure its suppliers are ethical producers, we want to help celebrate their good work.
-We’ll be telling your inspiring stories on our website and across social media for the rest of February, so that people across New Zealand can get inspired and make a step change in their own community.
+We’ll be telling your inspiring stories on our website and across social media if you’d like that, so that people across New Zealand can get inspired and make a step change in their own community.

 “Okewa Rainwear, for making my sweet new raincoat out of recycled plastic bottles!”